Arnobius: Adversus nationes

 Adversus nationes was composed in response to arguments justifying Diocletian's persecution of Christians by claiming that Christians had brought the wrath of the gods on Ancient Rome.

 Arnobius, whom Revilo P. Oliver describes as "a practitioner of the turgid and coarse style that is called African", is a vigorous apologist for Christianity.
 He holds the heathen gods to be real beings, but subordinate to the supreme Christian God.
 He also affirms that the human soul (Book II, 14 - 62) is not the work of God, but of an intermediate being, and is not immortal by nature, but capable of putting on immortality as a grace.
 Arnobius argues that a belief in the soul's immortality would tend to remove moral restraint, and have a prejudicial effect on human life.

 Never specifically identifying his pagan adversaries, some of whom may be straw men, set up to be demolished, Arnobius argues in defence of monotheism, Christianity (deus princeps, deus summus), and the divinity of Christ.
 He praises Christianity's rapid diffusion, credits it with civilizing barbarians, and describes it as being in consonance with Platonism.

-In order to argue against pagan and idolatry, Arnobius goes into significant detail about pagan worship, drawing on sources such as Cornelius Labeo.
+In order to argue against paganism and idolatry, Arnobius goes into significant detail about pagan worship, drawing on sources such as Cornelius Labeo.
 In books III through V, he describes temples, idols, and the Graeco-Roman cult practice of his time; in books VI and VII, sacrifices and the worship of images.